 Dr. Piazza

-At our skin care center in Austin I am frequently asked about melasma?
+At our skin care center in Austin, I am frequently asked about melasma.
 Melasma is a light to dark skin discoloration that appears on sun-exposed areas of the face.
-Although it can affect anyone, Melasma is particularly common in women, especially pregnant woman and those who are taking oral or patch contraceptives.
-During pregnancy it is commonly known as the “mask of pregnancy” and often improves when hormone levels drop after pregnancy or when alternating methods of birth control.
+Although it can affect anyone, Melasma is particularly common in women, especially pregnant women and those who are taking oral or patch contraceptives.
+During pregnancy, it is commonly known as the “mask of pregnancy” and often improves when hormone levels drop after pregnancy or when alternating methods of birth control.
 Affected areas can also improve with regularly scheduled aesthetic treatments such as chemical peels and the use of Hydroquinone and Kojic Acid.
-With these treatments the effects are gradual and a strict avoidance of sunlight is required.
+With these treatments, the effects are gradual, and a strict avoidance of sunlight is required.
 The judicious use of sunscreens with physical blockers such as titanium dioxide and zinc dioxide is preferred.
 Any sun exposure is capable of stimulating pigment production.
-It is important to remember the majority of the treatments offered are safe during pregnancy and starting early can help prevent the worsening of hyperpigmentation.
+It is important to remember the majority of the treatments offered are safe during pregnancy, and starting early can help prevent the worsening of hyperpigmentation.
 A client with this condition may need long-term treatments to clear or improve those areas.

 So here are my recommendations: